Mike Bordin: Ozzy Osbourne

 In 1996, Bordin began performing with Ozzy Osbourne's band.
 Due to Black Sabbath drummer Bill Ward's health issues during tour, Bordin had a brief stretch playing with the other original members of Black Sabbath.
-He played the closing segments of Ozzy Osbourne's 1997 headlining concerts during the Ozzfest tour.
+He played the closing segments of Osbourne's 1997 headlining concerts during the Ozzfest tour.
 Bordin re-recorded the drum tracks on Osbourne's solo albums, Blizzard of Ozz and Diary of a Madman, for the controversial remasters released in 2002.
 The re-recordings were the result of a lawsuit brought by original drummer Lee Kerslake and original bassist Bob Daisley for unpaid royalties.

 Korn

 In 2000, Bordin filled in as Korn's live drummer for approximately 7 months and nearly 100 shows.
 At the time of his joining, Korn's fourth album Issues had been nominated for two Grammys in March 2000 and had already achieved triple-platinum certification by the RIAA since its release five months earlier, in November 1999.
 Korn's Sick and Twisted Tour began on February 18, 2000, to promote the full-length.
 On March 10, 2000, only 14 dates into the tour, Korn drummer David Silveria's right wrist gave out on the night of their concert at the Fargodome in Fargo, North Dakota.
 The band went out on stage and Silveria announced to the audience that the concert had to be postponed because of his inability to play.
-The injury was allegedly caused by Silvera's left ribs, and the same limp wrist condition had previously occurred the year before causing the band to cancel the last two shows of their tour with Rob Zombie.
+The injury was allegedly caused by Silvera's left ribs, and the same limp wrist condition had previously occurred the year before, causing the band to cancel the last two shows of their tour with Rob Zombie.
 Three Midwest dates in Madison, Wisconsin, Minneapolis, Minnesota and Moline, Illinois had to be rescheduled while the band found a replacement.

 Korn returned to California for a few days and called on Bordin to fill in while Silveria recovered.
 The band invited Bordin because he was apparently the only drummer they could think of who could perform in the style they wanted.
-Faith No More had been a major inspiration when Korn started out in the early 1990s and the band later went on to record a cover of We Care a Lot in 2005 for a proposed covers album titled Korn Kovers.
+Faith No More had been a major inspiration when Korn started out in the early 1990s, and the band later went on to record a cover of We Care a Lot in 2005 for a proposed covers' album titled Korn Kovers.
 Korn spent 5 days (March 11–15) teaching Bordin an initial 12 songs at their rehearsal space in California, with Silveria present to guide him.
-Throughout the rest of the year, Bordin learned an additional 10 songs which were added the set list.
+Throughout the rest of the year, Bordin learned an additional 10 songs, which were added to the set list.
 On March 16, the band flew out to Illinois for their first show with Bordin on drums at the Allstate Arena in Rosemont.
 Bordin remained with Korn for the rest of the year, which also included The Summer Sanitarium Tour with Metallica in June and July.
 He also traveled with Korn to Europe to promote Issues.
-Silveria return to Korn in the fall of 2000 to start writing their fifth album, later released as Untouchables.
+Silveria returned to Korn in the fall of 2000 to start writing their fifth album, later released as Untouchables.